alvinpolardog/EE6470_hw2_TLM_gaussian_blur/report.md

 ### Gaussian Blur with a TLM-2.0 interconnect

+In HW2, we are tasked to implement the Gaussian filter created in HW1 to the TLM interface.
+In this model, the transaction are routed through a bus that maps between global memory address and local offset.

+##
+##

 #### Routing

 Instead of directly routing the data through FIFO channels similar to that of HW1, TLM sockets are used this time to improve